i2p-zero/i2p-zero/README.md

 `tunnel-control.sh server.create <host> <port> <(optional) directory>`

-#### Close the tunnel listening for connections on the specified destination public key.
+#### Close the tunnel listening for connections on the specified I2P destination address.
 Returns "OK".

-`tunnel-control.sh server.destroy <I2P destination public key>`
+`tunnel-control.sh server.destroy <base 32 I2P address>`

 #### Create a tunnel that listens for connections on localhost on the specified port and forwards connections over I2P to the specified destination public key.